Riemannian optimal identification method for linear systems with symmetric positive-definite matrix: Geometries of Problems 1, 2, and 3

 \subsection{Riemannian optimization}

-In preparation for subsequent subsections, we first review a Riemannian optimization method \cite{absil2008optimization}.
+In preparation for subsequent subsections, we introduce the concepts of the exponential mapping and the Riemannian gradient for Riemannian optimization \cite{absil2008optimization, edelman1998geometry, helmke1994optimization}, and provide a brief description of the optimization algorithm.
 In this subsection, we consider a general Riemannian optimization problem of minimizing an objective function $f$ defined on a Riemannian manifold $\mathcal{M}$.
 That is, $\mathcal{M}$ is equipped with a Riemannian metric $\langle \cdot, \cdot \rangle$ that endows the tangent space $T_x\mathcal{M}$ at each point $x\in \mathcal{M}$ with an inner product.

+Fig.\,\ref{Fig_opt_image} illustrates an optimization process on $\mathcal{M}$.
+As shown in this figure, the next point is determined by using geodesics and search direction vectors.
+The following explains the details.